Crac des Chevaliers

 Crac des Chevaliers and Qal'at Salah El-Din are the most significant remaining Crusader fortresses.

 Crac des Chevaliers ("fortress of the knights") was the headquarters of the Knights Hospitaller in Syria during the Crusades and is seen as an archetype of a medieval castle as the military orders built them.
-Both castles are located on high ridges that were key defensive positions.
-The castles also retain features of earlier Byzantine and later Islamic periods and thus show the evolution of fortified architecture in this region.
+Both castles are located on high ridges, which are key defensive positions.
+The castles also retain features of earlier Byzantine and later Islamic periods, thus showing the evolution of fortified architecture in this region.

 Map of Crac des Chevaliers